We review grant proposals twice per year:

 Projects and programs that encourage cross-cultural collaboration, community integration, and inclusion

-The Foundation is currently working to develop the focus and guidelines for this focus area.
-No grants will be made in this area in 2017.
+The Foundation is currently working to develop the guidelines for this focus area and will post details in June 2018.

 - The Foundation accepts no more than one proposal per year from each organization.